zhengying-liu/autodl/how_to_format_data/README.md

 ## Readings (IMPORTANT)
-In order to understand what TFRecords are and how to work with them, we recommend to read:
+In order to understand what TFRecords are and how to work with them, we strongly recommend to read the following references:
 - A [basic introduction](https://developers.google.com/protocol-buffers/docs/pythontutorial) on **Protocol Buffers** for Python programmers;
 - After reading above introduction, you can find the definition of two important `proto`'s (short for Protocol Buffers) in the source code of TensorFlow:
   - [Feature](https://github.com/tensorflow/tensorflow/blob/r1.7/tensorflow/core/example/feature.proto) proto;
   - [Example](https://github.com/tensorflow/tensorflow/blob/r1.7/tensorflow/core/example/example.proto) proto, in which we find the extremely important definition of **SequenceExample** proto that we'll use in this challenge.
 - The [Consuming TFRecord data](https://www.tensorflow.org/programmers_guide/datasets#consuming_tfrecord_data) section of TensorFlow's official documentation;
 - Other blog articles on this topics, for example [this article](https://planspace.org/20170323-tfrecords_for_humans/).
+After all these readings, you should already have a basic understanding of TFRecord format and SequenceExample.
+We review some important points in the following section.
+All the information can be found in above references.

+## Review on TFRecord
+[TODO]